eth-cscs/sarus/doc/config/configure_hooks.rst

 ``runcPath`` parameter.

-As indicated in :ref:`requirements-permissions`, all the hooks entered in the configuration file must be root-owned executables inside root-owned directories, and must grant write permissions only to the owner.
+As indicated in :ref:`requirements-permissions`, all the hooks entered in the configuration file must satisfy the :ref:`security requirements
+<requirements-permissions-security>` for critical files and directories.

 OCIHooks object format